hemangshah/HHPageView/README.md

 HHPageController
 ================

-If you ever have the thought of setting images as a place holder then "HHPageController" is the one you can use.
+If you ever have the thought of setting images as a page controller then "HHPageController" is the one you can use.

 A sample is added at the end!